-The Middle East is a critical arena in which we and the Russians must define an area of self-interest.
+As I have already indicated, the Middle East is a critical arena in which we and the Russians must define an area of self-interest.

 Now that a cease-fire is in effect we must make certain that it is properly maintained and respected by all parties so that constructive negotiations may proceed.
+Egyption violations of the cease fire must be corrected.